Troubleshooting Q&A

 1. Check the battery

-If you have your sensors communicating to PrivateEyePi you can check the battery status on the dashboard by doing a mouse over on the battery indicator.
+If your sensors are communicating with PrivateEyePi, you can check the battery status on the dashboard by hovering over the battery indicator.
 You will see the last time the battery voltage was recorded as well as the last known voltage.
-If the value is below 2.2V then a new battery is required.
+If the value is below 2.2V, then a new battery is required.

-Reduce the distance between the sensor and the receicver to see if that resolved the issue.
-Do not put the sensor within 5 feet of the receiver because that will result in lost messages.
+Reduce the distance between the sensor and the receiver to see if that resolves the issue.
+Do not place the sensor within 5 feet of the receiver, as this will cause messages to be lost.

 3. Do a communication check

-The best way to perform a communications check is to using the serial monitor (serial_mon.py).
-Open up a terminal windows on you Raspberry Pi and go to the rf_tools directory you created during the IoT Gateway install:
+The best way to perform a communications check is to use the serial monitor (serial_mon.py).
+Open up a terminal window on your Raspberry Pi and go to the rf_tools directory you created during the IoT Gateway install:

 cd ~